giorginolab/plumed2-pycv/index.md

 The PYCV module for PLUMED 2
 ====================================

-Enable the implementation of collective variables (CVs) and functions in the Python language.
+PYCV enables PLUMED2 Collective Variables (CVs) and arbitrary functions to be defined and auto-differentiated in the Python language.

 Advantages of using PYCV over standard development of CVs in C++ are:
  1. functions may be prototyped in  high-level code, using